Records show fervent Trump fans fueled US Capitol takeover

 His grandson, Brandon Coffman, told the AP on Friday his grandfather was a Republican who had expressed admiration for Trump at holiday gatherings.
 He said he had no idea why Coffman would show up in the nation’s capital armed for civil war.

-Also facing federal charges is Cleveland Gover Meredith Jr., a Georgia man who in the wake of the election had protested outside the home of Republican Gov. Brian Kemp, whom Trump had publicly blamed for his loss in the state.
+Also facing federal charges is Cleveland Grover Meredith Jr., a Georgia man who in the wake of the election had protested outside the home of Republican Gov. Brian Kemp, whom Trump had publicly blamed for his loss in the state.
 Meredith drove to Washington last week for the “Save America” rally but arrived late because of a problem with the lights on his trailer, according to court filings that include expletive-laden texts.

 “Headed to DC with a (s—) ton of 5.56 armor-piercing ammo,” he texted friends and relatives on Jan.
 6, adding a purple devil emoji, according to court filings.
 The following day, he texted to the group: “Thinking about heading over to Pelosi (C—’s) speech and putting a bullet in her noggin on Live TV.”
 He once again added a purple devil emoji, and wrote he might hit her with his truck instead.
 “I’m gonna run that (C—) Pelosi over while she chews on her gums. … Dead (B—) Walking.
 I predict that within 12 days, many in our country will die.”